Constipation After Gallbladder Removal (Acute and chronic): causes and treatment.

 Constipation after gallbladder removal surgery occurs when you pass lumpy (hard) stool or pass fewer than 3 stools in a week.

 Some people may feel as their poop is too big to come out.
-In severe cases, a stool impaction can develop.
+In severe cases, stool impaction can develop.

 It is important to determine the severity of your constipation and to learn how to differentiate constipation from stool impaction.
 Learn more HERE.